 Sometimes, too many options can be as frustrating as not enough.
 You have a vast array of coffee makers to choose from.
 Leaving the convenience of your local department store to check out online options gives you even more options.

-Coffee grinders, programmable settings, espresso makers, etc. So many choices make it challenging to decide on your ideal home coffee maker.
+Coffee grinders, programmable settings, espresso makers, combos.
+So many choices make it challenging to decide on your ideal home coffee maker when all you want is great-tasting coffee.

 With these nine options to narrow down your search, you can quickly make the best selection and be on your way to home-brewed yumminess every day!